The #SaveMildmay Campaign

-Mildmay Hospital is now admitting both HIV and homeless patients (our new patient pathway for 2020) to ease the burden on NHS Hospitals, despite the contract funding arrangements not yet being finalised.
+Mildmay Hospital is now admitting both HIV and step-down homeless patients (on our Homeless Pathway, piloted in 2020) to ease the burden on NHS Hospitals, despite the contract funding arrangements not yet being finalised.

-This has given us the opportunity to pilot our homeless pathway as well as continue to care for HIV patients as we have been doing for over 30 years.
+This has given us the opportunity to treat people who are homeless or rough-sleeping as well as continuing to care for HIV patients as we have been doing for over 30 years.